FamilySearch/gedcomx/drafts/2014-05-30-gedcomx-documentation-misc-facts-events.md

 2. Extract the information from the source.
 3. Analyze the extracted information.

-More details regarding how data from each of these steps can be represented using GEDCOM X will be provided in a separate guide.
+More details about how to use GEDCOM X to capture data at each of these steps will be provided in a separate guide.
-This guide will not attempt to supply a narrative that provides the background for these other types of facts and events&mdash;it is assumed that good genealogical research practices are followed as this type of information is captured.
+This guide will not attempt to supply a narrative that provides the background for these other types of facts and events, but it is assumed that good genealogical research practices are followed as this type of information is captured.

 ## Census and Residence-Like Information